 Harvesting of Pintos

-As mentioned, harvesting won’t take place until 90-150 days (depends on the variety and weather) have passed.
+As mentioned, harvesting won’t take place until 90 to 150 days (depends on the variety and weather) have passed.
 Pintos can be harvested when they are still green and immature, but most people leave them on the vine until they dry.
 At this point, they will be firm and the thickness of a pencil.